m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

 ```
 ![Plot](my_assets/probs_phil.svg)

 The plot above shows the probability of being in particular regime.
 The model confirms some of the concerns among economists regarding the "flattening" of the Phillips curve.
-Indeed, the period when Phillips curve behave as expected by the theory has changed at the beginnning of 1990.
+Indeed, the period when Phillips curve behave as expected by the theory has changed at the beginning of 1990.
 Since then, the ability of policymakers to influence the inflation has been substantially reduced.